-For the productive resolution of the JRP we compared three different methods: Dwave's Advantage$\_$system4.1 Quantum Annealer, Azure's Digital Annealer (DA) and the Tensor Networks method explained in this paper.
+As a separate industrial integration check, for the productive resolution of the JRP we compared three different methods: D-Wave's \texttt{Advantage\_system4.1} quantum annealer, Azure's Digital Annealer (DA) and the Tensor Networks method explained in this paper.

-Initial comparisons showed good results for the three platforms, but Advantage$\_$system4.1 was discarded for lack of production-scale access.
+Initial comparisons showed good results for the three platforms, but \texttt{Advantage\_system4.1} was discarded due to lack of access to the production scale.

-For the comparison between DA and TN methods we selected 72 days at random from a whole year, in order to minimize the variations caused by seasonal effects.
+For the comparison between DA and TN methods, we selected 72 days at random from a whole year, in order to minimize the variations caused by seasonal effects.
 The day selection was also equiprobably selected amongst the seven days of the week.

-The first thing we did in order to compare the two methods was to sum the total $\Delta P\equiv \sum_i P^C_i-P^V_{x_i}$ job quality gain of all days, that is, the accumulated difference between the qualities of the originally assigned jobs and the qualities of the reassigned jobs that each method suggested.
+The first thing we did to compare the two methods was to sum the total gain in job quality $\Delta P\equiv \sum_i P^C_i-P^V_{x_i}$ for all days, that is, the accumulated difference between the qualities of the originally assigned jobs and the qualities of the reassigned jobs that each method suggested.
 It turned out that, for each of the 72 days, $\Delta P_{DA}=\Delta P_{TN}$.
-Then, as the problem itself minimizes the total cost function $C$ and not only $\Delta P$, we compared the other part of the cost function, $\Delta A\equiv \sum_i A^C_{i,i}-A^V_{x_i,i}$, to break the tie.
+Then, since the problem itself minimizes the total cost function $C$ and not only $\Delta P$, we compared the other part of the cost function, $\Delta A\equiv \sum_i A^C_{i,i}-A^V_{x_i,i}$, to break the tie.
 It did not.
-However, the solutions were not equivalent due to the existence of degeneration.
-For example, we found a case where the only available worker $i$, which was assigned to a low-quality job, could be reassigned to two different workplaces with the same high quality $P^V_{x_i}$.
-The worker also had the same $A^V_{x_i,i}$ affinity with the two vacant workplaces.
+However, the solutions were not equivalent because of the existence of degeneracy.
+For example, we found a case where the only available worker $i$, assigned to a low-quality job, could be reassigned to two different workplaces of the same high quality $P^V_{x_i}$.
+The worker also had the same affinity $A^V_{x_i,i}$ with the two vacant workplaces.
 Then, the gain of choosing one or the other was identical, and the two methods -DA and TN- chose at random different non-equivalent answers.

-The fact that the two methods agree to such extent, reaching the same accumulated cost throughout all days and only being distinguishable by differences in degenerate cases, give us strong confidence on both methods.
+The agreement between the two methods, with the same accumulated cost over all selected days and differences only in degenerate cases, is a useful consistency check for the integration.